 Speaking of lugging stuff around, I had to look on with comical laughter at the amount of crap we managed to bring with us for one weekend – more than we took to Vietnam for a week!

-We did look on somewhat with jealousy as the suave young couples turn up with their matching Gucci overnight bags slung over their shoulders.
-But I bet when they were trying to make their way back to their room dodging puddles in the pitch black after the power outage they wish their mum had packed their flashing Peppa Pig boots too.
+We did look on somewhat with jealousy as the suave young couples turned up with their matching Gucci overnight bags slung over their shoulders.
+But I bet when they were trying to make their way back to their room dodging puddles in the pitch black after the power outage, they wished their mum had packed their flashing Peppa Pig boots too.